ibexa/documentation-user/docs/getting_started/discover_ui.md

 ![Content Browser](img/udw.png "Content Browser")

 With the **Content Browser**, you can switch between the Grid, Panels and Tree views to navigate through the content of the site.
-Depending on your permissions, you might be able to review the regular content, media, forms, site skeletons and User accounts.
+Depending on your permissions, you might be able to see the regular content, media, forms, site skeletons and User accounts.
 You can also use the **Content Browser** to search the Repository for content, edit content, create bookmarks, and create new content when needed.

 !!! note